Best Overwatch Settings

 Enable Ultimate Performance

 In every guide, I consistently bring up Ultimate Performance, because of its actual impact.
-Enabling Ultimate Performance will literally take your Overwatch to the next level.
 The Ultimate Performance is a plan that isn’t available by default.
-Windows 10 is set to a balanced power plan, that does not allow your hardware to perform at their best.
-Through a couple of codes, you can enable Ultimate Performance Plan and get the best performance In Overwatch.
+Windows 10 is set to a balanced power plan, that does not allow your hardware to perform at its best.
+Through a couple of codes, you can enable the Ultimate Performance Plan and get the best performance In Overwatch 2.

 1. Search and Open Windows PowerShell.